 Standing approval: certain banks allow you to set up automatic payments to pay bills for certain billers.

-Settle invoices via online banking (bank)/e-finance (PostFinance)
+Payment via online banking (bank) or e-finance (PostFinance)

 You can submit your documents to Sympany (such as invoices, receipts, claim receipts or proof of a gym membership) via our customer portal mySympany, by post or by e-mail.

 It couldn't be easier to submit invoices and receipts on the mySympany customer portal: